A-Larsen/azure-studies/11-22-2023/Azure-Fundamentals.md

     * **Non-regional services**: Services are always available from Azure geographies and are resilient to zone-wide outages as wel as region-wide outages.

+Even with the additional resiliency that availability zones provide, it's possible that an event could be so large that it impacts multiple availability zones in a single region.
+To provide even further resilience, Azure has Region Pairs.

+## Region pairs

+- Most regions are paired within 300 miles

+    * reduces likelihood of interruption that affect a region

+## Additional advantages of region pairs

+- If an extensive Azure outage occurs, one region out of every pair is prioritized to make sure at least one is restored as quickly as possible for applications hosted in that region pair.

+- Planned Azure updates are rolled out to paired regions one region at a time to minimize downtime and risk of application outage

+- Data continues to reside within the same geography as its pair (some exceptions)

+## Sovereign Regions

+- **Sovereign regions**: Instances of Azure that are isolated from the main instance of Azure.

+- may ne3ed to use for compience or legal purposes.

+## Describe Azure management infrastructure

+- **managment infrastructure**: Azure resoureces, resource groups, subscriptions, and accounts.

+- Understand this to help you plan your projects and products with Azure

+## Azure resources and resource groups